-XSEDE Supercomputing Clusters of Interest:
+XSEDE Resources of Interest:

 Jetstream is a cloud computing environment designed to provide XSEDE researchers and students user-friendly, on-demand access to interactive computing and data analysis resources.
 Jetstream is implemented and supported by Indiana University, Texas Advanced Computing Center (TACC), and several additional partner institutions across the nation.
-Jetstream provides a library of virtual machines pre-configured to support scientific analysis and collaboration in a variety disciplines (e.g., biology, earth sciences, and social sciences, among others).
+Jetstream provides a library of virtual machines (VMs) that are pre-configured to support scientific analysis and collaboration in a variety disciplines (e.g., biology, earth sciences, and social sciences, among others).
 Generic Linux-based VM configurations also are available, allowing software developers and researchers to create their own custom VMs to support specific applications or disciplines.
 Creators of custom VMs can save them for future reuse either as "private VMs" or share them with other Jetstream researchers via the "public" VM library.

 UI Usage of Jetstream